Spiritual Health Helps Seniors Thrive

 • Pastoral care.
 Faith-based communities have dedicated staff that support the diverse spiritual needs and requests of their residents and families on a daily basis and in times of special need.

 The pastoral care team at St. Ann’s Community addresses the spiritual and worship needs of residents of all faiths.
-Our Catholic tradition is celebrated, and we also provide interfaith activities that allow residents to experience the commonality of different faith traditions.
-For example, we recently welcomed a Buddhist monk who created a sand mandala (a spiritual symbol of harmony and peace) in our lobby while sharing the teachings of his faith.
+Catholic tradition is celebrated, and interfaith activities allow residents to experience the commonality of different faith traditions.
+For example, St. Ann’s Community recently welcomed a Buddhist monk who created a sand mandala (a spiritual symbol of harmony and peace) in the lobby while sharing the teachings of his faith.

 • Mindfulness culture.
 Is everyone in the organization mindful of being present with you and your loved one?
 The pastoral care team at St. Ann’s Community promotes a mindfulness culture through ongoing education to ensure that compassion, love, and mercy are part of every interaction.